RecSysQuality/SCRIBA/README.md

 1. Clone the progject.

-2. Download the six datasets from the Amazon Reviews 2023 collection:
+2. Download the six datasets from the Amazon Reviews 2023 collection: [Amazon Reviews 2023 collection](https://amazon-reviews-2023.github.io/)
-   :contentReference[oaicite:0]{index=0}

 3. Extract the interaction `.jsonl` files into the following directory: